Argentina Visa and Passport Requirements

-1. Canadian nationals and nationals of some EU countries (Austria, Cyprus, Germany, Greece, Italy, Luxembourg, Malta, Portugal, Slovakia and Spain) who require a visa if they intend to travel for business purposes only.
+1. Canadian nationals and nationals of some EU countries (Austria, Cyprus, Germany, Greece, Italy, Luxembourg, Malta, Portugal, Slovakia, Spain and Sweden) who require a visa if they intend to travel for business purposes only.

 Nationals not referred to in the chart above are advised to contact the embassy to check visa requirements.

 Travellers from the USA, Canada and Australia entering Argentina via any port of entry are required to pay a fee online before travelling and must show proof of payment on arrival.
 You can pay this on the Provincia NET website.
 The reciprocity fee is waived for travellers who are in transit for less than 12 hours, have an onward connecting flight and do not leave the international area of the airport (ie do not pass through immigration).

 Reciprocity fees for US citizens: US$160; Canadians: US$92; Australians: US$100.
 For nationals of the USA, this fee covers unlimited entries to Argentina for 10 years.
 For Australian nationals, the fee allows multiple entries for one year from the date of issue.
 For Canadian nationals the fee allows multiple entries until one month before the traveller's passport expires.